-If the allocation and apportionment provisions of the Uniform Division of Income for Tax Purposes Act do not fairly represent the extent of the taxpayer's business activity in this state, the taxpayer may without prior approval or the Department may require - if reasonable - the exclusion of any one or more of the factors (property, payroll or sales).
-This would include removal of one or more of the factors whose factor is insignificant.
-A factor is insignificant if the denominator (column 1) is between 0% and 3% of net income.
-Use the number of significant factors included to compute the average.
+Eliminating one or more factors.
+If the allocation and apportionment provisions of the Uniform Division of Income for Tax Purposes Act do not fairly represent the extent of your business activity in New Mexico, you may without prior approval, or the Department may require if reasonable, the exclusion of any one or more insignificant factors-property, payroll, or sales.

+A factor is insignificant if column 1 (the denominator) is between 0% and 3% of net income.
+On line 5, use the number of significant factors to calculate the average.
 If you include an insignificant factor, attach an explanation.